 • Dry the tent thoroughly between uses

-UV30™ is a 30-denier double rip-stop nylon fabric with a high thread count.
-It is waterproofed with multiple coats of silicone elastomer on both the inside and outside of the fabric.
+UV30™ PU is a 30 denier double ripstop nylon 66 fabric with a high thread count.
+It is waterproofed with multiple coats of silicone elastomer on the outside while the inside is PU (polyurethane) coated.

-Macpac tent floors are tough and waterproof.
-Torrentwear™ XP is a densely woven nylon with a polyurethane coating for maximum durability and outstanding waterproofness (hydrostatic head of 10,000mm).
+Torrentwear™ XP is a densely woven nylon with multiple PU coatings for maximum durability and an outstanding waterproof rating – it has a hydrostatic head of 10, 000 mm.

-Torrentwear™ XP weighs only 104 gr/m2 and provides an extremely high level of durability (abrasion and tear strength).
-The tent floor fabric wraps up the sides of the tent and all floor seams are sealed in our factory with special waterproof seam sealing tape.
+The tent floor fabric wraps up the sides of our tents and all floor seams are sealed in our factory with special waterproof seam sealing tape.